 Fill in the chart as you interview people about their physical activities.
 Check each response given.

-To Look Το Be Healt To Feel Firm Name/Activity Good General Heart/ Circulation Lungs Good Muscles/ Less Fat
+Name/Activity To Look То Be Healt To Feel Firm Good General Heart/ Circulation Lungs To Feel Good Muscles/ Less Fat l'odav S

 ©2002, American Heart Association.
 Permission granted to reproduce for classroom use.